 NI-MCal performs unlike other self-calibration techniques by correcting for nonlinearity error in addition to applying channel-specific data correction functions for all channels in a scan sequence.
 By eliminating the limitations of hardware components traditionally used for device error correction and using the power and speed of software and PC processing, NI-MCal raises the bar for measurement accuracy and redefines device self-calibration.

-To read more about NI-MCal and how it works, refer to the NI-MCal Calibration Methodology Improves Measurement Accuracy paper.
+To read more about NI-MCal and how it works, refer to the NI-MCal section of NI Data Acquisition: The Accuracy and Performance Difference.